Table of Contents

 VBoxManage modifyvm "VM name" --nicbandwidthgroup1 none

 It is also possible to disable shaping for all adapters assigned to a bandwidth group while VM is running, by specifying the zero limit for the group.
-For example, for the bandwidth group named "Limit" use:
+For example, for the bandwidth group named Limit:

 VBoxManage bandwidthctl "VM name" set Limit --limit 0

-VirtualBox provides a variety of virtual network adapters that can be "attached" to the host's network in a number of ways.
+Oracle VM VirtualBox provides a variety of virtual network adapters that can be attached to the host's network in a number of ways.
 Depending on which types of adapters and attachments are used the network performance will be different.
-Performance-wise the virtio network adapter is preferrable over Intel PRO/1000 emulated adapters, which are preferred over PCNet family of adapters.
+Performance-wise the virtio network adapter is preferable over Intel PRO/1000 emulated adapters, which are preferred over the PCNet family of adapters.
 Both virtio and Intel PRO/1000 adapters enjoy the benefit of segmentation and checksum offloading.
-Segmentation offloading is essential for high performance as it allows for less context switches, drammatically increasing the sizes of packets that cross VM/host bondary.
+Segmentation offloading is essential for high performance as it allows for less context switches, dramatically increasing the sizes of packets that cross the VM/host boundary.

-Three attachment types: internal, bridged and host-only, have nearly identical performance, the internal type being a little bit faster and using less CPU cycles as the packets never reach the host's network stack.
-The NAT attachment is the slowest (and safest) of all attachment types as it provides network address translation.
+Three attachment types: Internal, Bridged, and Host-Only, have nearly identical performance.
+The Internal type is a little bit faster and uses less CPU cycles as the packets never reach the host's network stack.
+The NAT attachment type is the slowest and most secure of all attachment types, as it provides network address translation.
 The generic driver attachment is special and cannot be considered as an alternative to other attachment types.

-The number of CPUs assigned to VM does not improve network performance and in some cases may hurt it due to increased concurency in the guest.
+The number of CPUs assigned to VM does not improve network performance and in some cases may hurt it due to increased concurrency in the guest.

-Here is the short summary of things to check in order to improve network performance:
+Here is a short summary of things to check in order to improve network performance:

-Whenever possible use virtio network adapter, otherwise use one of Intel PRO/1000 adapters;
+Whenever possible use the virtio network adapter.
+Otherwise, use one of the Intel PRO/1000 adapters.